prometheus/docs/content/docs/operating/security.md

 it is recommended to build them yourself rather than relying on the pre-built binaries provided by the project.

+## Prometheus-Community

+The repositories under the [Prometheus-Community](https://github.com/prometheus-community) organization are supported by third-party maintainers.

+If you find a _security bug_ in the [Prometheus-Community](https://github.com/prometheus-community) organization, please report it privately to the maintainers listed in the MAINTAINERS of the relevant repository and CC prometheus-team@googlegroups.com.

+Some repositories under that organization might have a different security model than the ones presented in this document.
+In such a case, please refer to the documentation of those repositories.

 ## External audits

 [CNCF](https://cncf.io) sponsored an external security audit by